IvanTepes/Space-Facts/testing.md

 |   1920 px	|   1920 x 1080	|   1920 x 1080	|   1	|   NONE	|   NONE	|

     - I found some display issues with some smaller screens and some medium screens.
-    - After update all notible display issues for medium screens was resolved when on small mobile screens still some was visible.
+    - After update all notible display issues for medium screens where resolved when on small mobile screens still some where visible.

 </center>